-Anne De Paula Flaunts Underboob Wearing Skimpy Snakeskin Bikini In The Dominican Republic
+Anne De Paula Flaunts Underboob Wearing Skimpy Snakeskin-Print Bikini In The Dominican Republic

 Brazilian swimsuit model Anne De Paula wowed her 246,000 Instagram friends with her most recent post on Sunday morning.
-The Sports Illustrated Swimsuit model posted a sultry image from the 2020 issue, which was hit newsstands on July 21.
+The Sports Illustrated Swimsuit model posted a sultry image from the 2020 issue, which hit newsstands on July 21.

 According to the Sports Illustrated Swimsuit website, Anne won the “fan vote” in the 2017 Swimsuit model search and was selected as a Swimsuit rookie in 2018.